 The consolidated financial statements have been prepared on the historical cost basis except for the following material items in the Statement of Financial Position:

-- · derivative financial instruments are measured at fair value; and - income securities are measured at fair value.
+- derivative financial instruments are measured at fair value; and - certain financial assets (investments) are measured at fair value.

 The method used to measure fair values is discussed further in Note 1.2.